jishi/node-sonos-http-api/README.md

 * sub (on/off/gain/crossover/polarity) See SUB section for more info
 * nightmode (on/off/toggle, PLAYBAR only)
 * speechenhancement (on/off/toggle, PLAYBAR only)
-* bass/treble (use -10 thru 10 as value.
+* bass/treble (use -10 through to 10 as the value.
 0 is neutral)

 State